 Assistant/Associate Professor and Program Director of Sport and Fitness Leadership

-The School of Arts & Sciences at Johnson University invites applications for a full-time Sport and Fitness Leadership Assistant/Associate Professor and Program Director on the Johnson University-Florida (Kissimmee, Florida) campus beginning Fall 2018.
-Successful candidates must possess a graduate degree (terminal degree preferred, but not required) in Kinesiology, or a closely related field, evidence of teaching excellence, and a wholehearted embrace of the University’s mission, values and statement of faith.
+The School of Arts & Sciences at Johnson University invites applications for a full-time Sport and Fitness Leadership Assistant/Associate Professor and Program Director on the Johnson University-Florida (Kissimmee, Florida) campus beginning Fall 2019 with the potential of beginning in Spring 2019.
+Successful candidates must possess a graduate degree in Kinesiology or a closely related field (terminal degree preferred), evidence of teaching excellence, and a wholehearted embrace of the University’s mission, values and statement of faith.

-Responsibilities include leadership of this new and growing program as well as teaching approximately eighteen hours per year, including a variety of kinesiology related courses, related to exercise science, sport management, physical education and sports ministry.
+Responsibilities include leadership of this new and growing program as well as teaching approximately eighteen hours per year primarily in candidate’s area of expertise.
+This could include a variety of kinesiology related courses, related to exercise science, sport management, physical education, and/or sports ministry.
 Examples include kinesiology, strength training and conditioning, motor learning, anatomy and physiology, sport and exercise psychology, organization and administration of athletic programs, principles of sport marketing, physical education methods, introduction to coaching, and sports ministry models.
-Priority given to candidates with bilingual (Spanish-English) language skills, as well as proven experience in faith-sport integration and sport leadership/administrative.
+Priority given to candidates with bilingual (Spanish-English) language skills, as well as proven experience in faith-sport integration and/or sport leadership and administration.

 Equal Employment Opportunity Employer